Meet Your Expat and Digital Nomad Therapist

 Why I Do This Work

-In 2021, my partner Alex died suddenly and unexpectedly.
-His death changed everything I knew about safety, love, and loss.
-Living through trauma and grief firsthand reshaped how I understand what it means to be human — to keep moving forward while carrying pain that doesn’t simply go away.
+In 2021, my partner Alex died suddenly and unexpectedly as I held his hand.
+His death irrevocably altered my understanding of safety, love and loss.
+Surviving trauma and grief firsthand transformed not only my personal life, but the way I comprehend what it means to continue living while carrying pain that does not simply resolve or disappear.

-That experience continues to shape the heart of my work.
-I know what it means to rebuild after loss, to live with a nervous system that has known fear, and to slowly rediscover trust and meaning.
-I don’t believe in “moving on.”
-I believe in learning to live with what’s happened — with honesty, tenderness, and strength.
+Alex's death lies at the heart of my work.
+I know intimately what it means to rebuild after loss, to inhibit a nervous system shaped by fear, and to slowly re-learn trust and meaning in a world that no longer feels predictable.
+I don’t believe in the notion of “moving on”.
+I believe in learning to live with what’s happened — with honesty, tenderness and resilience.

 Education and Training

-My clinical fieldwork included rotations in hospital psychiatry, where I gained hands-on experience supporting clients with trauma, various psychological symptoms, and complex emotional needs.
-I have also worked under the supervision of a Hungarian psychiatrist, further strengthening my understanding of integrated, multidisciplinary mental health care.
+My clinical training included hospital psychiatry rotations, where I gained experience supporting individuals with trauma, complex psychological symptoms, and significant emotional distress.
+I have also worked under the supervision of a Hungarian psychiatrist, deepening my understanding of integrated and multidisciplinary mental health care.

 • Acceptance and Commitment Therapy (ACT)